PhaseGeometry/PhaseGeometry-5D-PhaseFibre/README.md

 Other parts of the PhaseGeometry programme are developed in separate repositories:

 - **PhaseGeometry-Z2** — minimal binary (+/–) phase medium, dark energy and halos.
-- **PhaseGeometry-Manifold** — continuous phase manifolds and Möbius-like internal geometry.

-The 5D PhaseFibre line can be read independently, but it also provides a geometric bridge between phase-based medium pictures (Z₂, Manifold) and more traditional Kaluza–Klein–type constructions.
+The 5D PhaseFibre line can be read independently, but it also provides a geometric bridge between phase-based medium pictures (Z₂ binary medium) and more traditional Kaluza–Klein–type constructions.

 ## Repository layout